 Taste: Vanilla, Grapes, Berries, Caramel, Oak Spice, Dark Chocolate and Marizipan.
 Satisfying long finish.

-Value for Money: Should be available in the UK for around £70 – £75 but it’s unique enough to warrant the investment.
+Value for Money: Should be available in the UK for around £70 – £75 but it’s possibly unique enough to warrant such an investment.

 Scores: 43.5 / 50.